MakanNuggetz/MakanNuggetz/README.md

 ## My Personality
 I'm a chill person, you can tell me jokes, even jokes that road into death threats, but for me..
 I just think that as jokes so

-i'm not a serious person! but still, don't do death threats kids and also don't too serious
+i'm not a serious person! but still, don't do death threats.
+Kids, and also don't too serious,

 i don't like a serious person, a person that easily get mad while something is changed.